Hyponatremia

 Geriatric Considerations

-Elderly patients have a decreased renal mass placing them at risk decreased urinary concentration and decreased response to antidiuretic hormone.
-Additionally, they have a lower TBW state, a decreased thirst mechanism, and decreased renal blood flow, which will also affect the glomerular filtration rate.
+Elderly patients have a decreased renal mass placing them at risk for decreased urinary concentration and decreased response to antidiuretic hormone.
 Presenting symptoms may be frequent falls and gait disturbances.
+Clinicians should also consider the impact of comorbidities and acute disease.

 Pediatric Considerations

-Children <16 years of age have less intracranial space and are at increased risk of brain herniation from cerebral edema.
+Children are at increased risk of brain herniation from cerebral edema.

 Etiology and Pathophysiology

-• Volume status and serum osmolality must be ascertained to determine etiology in order to direct management.
+• Volume status and serum osmolality must be ascertained to determine etiology in order to direct management (2).

-• Water shifts from intracellular fluid (ICF) to extracellular fluid (ECF), resulting in dilution.
+• Accumulation of solutes that are osmotically active, causing water shifts from intracellular fluid (ICF) to extracellular fluid (ECF), resulting in dilution.

 • Unchanged TBW and Na+